aclark4life/pelican-blog/content/i-love-checkoutmanager-and-dotfiles.rst

     export PATH=/usr/local/bin:/usr/local/sbin:/opt/local/bin:/Users/aclark/Developer/buildout.python/python-2.7/bin:$PATH
     export PATH=~/Developer/binfiles:/usr/local/share/npm/bin:$PATH

 With the above configuration, I default to the Python 2.7 in the Collective Python Buildout.
-That means that is the "python" or "virtualenv" I get when I typoe those commands.
+That means that is the "python" or "virtualenv" I get when I type those commands.
 I use the full path or expanded binary name when I need them e.g. /usr/local/bin/python or python3.3.

 That's it!
 I hope you will check out dotfiles and checkoutmanager for all your development needs.